google/knative-gcp/docs/how-to/namespace-transition.md

    kubectl delete job.batch/storage-version-migration-knative-gcp -n cloud-run-events
    ```

-1. For each existing source delete the old source controller.
+1. For each existing source delete the old source deployment.
 A new source
-   controller will be created automatically.
+   deployment will be created automatically.
 The example below illustrates the
    process for a Cloud PubSub source `cloudpubsubsource-test` in the `example`
    namespace.